 9. If you hate people, avoid the live demos

-No, really, get as far away from them as possible.
-Other parts of the museum will be less crowded when a live demo (fish feeding, ect.) is going on.
+No, literally, get as far away from them as possible.
+Other parts of the museum will be less crowded when a live demo (fish feeding, ect.) is going on!

 10. Don't miss the Cannery row history exhibit

 A: It isn't very crowded, and is a great place to escape the madness.
-B: Seriously, don't leave without understanding the history of Monterey's canning industry
+B: Don't leave without understanding the history of Monterey's canning industry!

 11. I once saw a woman change her baby's diaper on a bench in the aquarium

 And there was a bathroom like 15 feet away.
-I just had to share this because I have been repressing it and I just remembered while writing this article.
+I just remembered that while writing this article.

 12: Don't miss the gift shop